EarningsCall/earningscall-js/README.md

 AAPL Q3 2021 Transcript: "Good day, and welcome to the Apple Q3 FY 2021 Earnings Conference Call.
 Today's call is being recorded..."
 ```

-### Get All Transcripts for a Company
+### Retrieving All Transcripts for a Company

-Sometimes you want to retrieve all transcripts for a company.
-You can do so with the `events` method.
+To access every available transcript for a specific company, use the `events()` method.
+This approach provides a comprehensive list of the company’s conference call transcripts in one place.

 ```typescript
 import { getCompany } from "earningscall";